-Yolanda Fernández Pena holds a BA in English Philology (Specialisation in English Linguistics; honoured with Premio Extraordinario de Fin de Carreira in 2013) from the University of Vigo (2007-2012) and an MA in Advanced English Studies (Specialisation in English Linguistics) from the same university (2012-2013).
+Yolanda Fernández-Pena holds a BA in English Philology (Specialisation in English Linguistics; honoured with Premio Extraordinario de Fin de Carreira in 2013) from the University of Vigo (2007-2012) and an MA in Advanced English Studies (Specialisation in English Linguistics) from the same university (2013).
+She completed her PhD in English Linguistics in 2018 with a dissertation supervised by Prof. Javier Pérez-Guerra and entitled Determinants of verb number agreement with complex collective subjects: A corpus-based analysis in English.

 Her research focuses on language change in the recent history of the English language.
-More specifically, she is currently investigating the linguistic variation of verbal agreement with collective nouns in English, the main topic of her PhD Dissertation, Determinants of verb number agreement with complex collective subjects: A corpus-based analysis in English (supervisor Prof. Javier Pérez-Guerra).
-Her dissertation, which integrates approaches like corpus linguistics, English historical linguistics and textual statistics, will comprise a grammatical study accounting for the morpho-syntactic and lexico-semantic determinants of verb number agreement with complex collective subjects in Late Modern and Present-Day English.
+More specifically, she investigates the linguistic variation of verb number agreement with complex collective subjects in Late Modern and Present-Day English.

 Currently, I am a full-time researcher in the project Variation in Micro-diachrony: Linguistic Choice in 21st-century English" (FFI2016-77018-P; Ministerio de Economía, 2016) (PI: Prof. Javier Pérez-Guerra, University of Vigo) and I also collaborate with the the project Bilingual Teaching and Learning in Cantabria: From Primary to Tertiary Education - 2017 (PI: Dr. Francisco Gallardo del Puerto, University of Cantabria).

-(February 2015) BA Thesis ("tesina"): A corpus-based study on verbal agreement with collective nouns in the recent history of English, supervised by Prof. Javier Pérez-Guerra.
+(February 2015) BA Thesis ("tesina"): A corpus-based study on verbal agreement with collective nouns in the recent history of English.
+Supervisor: Prof. Javier Pérez-Guerra.

-(July 2013) MA Thesis: Verbal agreement and animacy in British English collective noun-based constructions: A case study with of-dependents, supervised by Prof. Javier Pérez-Guerra.
+(July 2013) MA Thesis: Verbal agreement and animacy in British English collective noun-based constructions: A case study with of-dependents.
+Supervisor: Prof. Javier Pérez-Guerra.

 - New insights into the idiomatisation of NCOLL-of-NPL constructions.
 In María Ferrández San Miguel & Claus-Peter Neuman (eds.), Taking stock to look ahead: Celebrating forty years of English studies in Spain, 197-206.
-Zaragoza: University of Zaragoza Press.
+Zaragoza: Prensas Universitarias de la Universidad de Zaragoza.

 - Sujetos colectivos y concordancia verbal: Un estudio de frecuencias, semántica y sintaxis.
 RAEL 16(1).
 70-84.